 What prompted Citroën’s buyout of Maserati?

-Furthermore, both Adolfo and Omar Orsi were unwell; the former too elderly and infirm to administer the business and the latter suffering from a debilitating medical condition which often curtailed his day to day activities.
+Furthermore, both Adolfo and Omar Orsi were unwell; the former too elderly and infirm to administer the business.
 Furthermore, it is also quite possible that the Orsi family, after so many years of struggle and financial commitment were simply losing the stomach for the job.

 Quai de Javel’s interest was therefore welcomed at Viale Ciro Menotti, because with Citroën’s engine contract committing Maserati to the purchase of expensive production tooling, coupled with the significant bolstering of Maserati’s employee headcount required to fulfil the desired volumes (20-30 engines per day), the potential risk for the Tridente should matters undergo a reversal might otherwise have been ruinous.

 For Bercot the rationale seems to have been threefold.
 Firstly, an equity stake would ensure Citroën had sufficient control over the supply chain – no small matter at Quai de Javel and an entirely prudent one.
 The second imperative behind his decision however appears to have been more sentimental in nature.